hyperboly/blog.hyperboly.net/content/posts/guides/zfs-from-cli.md

 title: "ZFS From CLI and ZFS File Recovery"
 date: 2023-06-07T21:30:32+08:00
 author: John Wu
-summary: "A continuation of file recovery, but with ZFS and some basic commands that I learned on the way [SPOILER: I FAILED]."
+description: "A continuation of file recovery, but with ZFS and some basic commands that I learned on the way [SPOILER: I FAILED]."
 tags: ['guides', 'tech']
-ShowToc: true
+toc: true
 draft: false

 ---